ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/tutorials/create-a-loan-broker.md

 This tutorial shows you how to create a [LoanBroker](../reference/ledger-data/loanbroker.md) on the XRP Ledger using a private vault.
 A loan broker creates and manages loans, and also manages the first-loss capital for a connected single asset vault.

-This tutorial shows how to create a loan broker using a private vault.

 _(Requires the [Lending Protocol amendment][] {% not-enabled /%})_